Planning an event that requires a Temporary Road Closure

 Organisers must obtain the approval of Ruapehu District Council or New Zealand Transport Agency (NZTA).

 - Allow sufficient time for the event to be assessed.
-In the case of a large event, application for Temporary Road Closure MUST be advertised at least 42 days prior to the event, with objections closing 28 days prior to the event, so application MUST be with Council well before the 42 days.
+Submitting the application at least two months in advance is recommended, as applications for Temporary Road Closure MUST be advertised at least 42 days prior to the event.

-- Note: In SPECIAL cases, Council can approve road closures in certain circumstances.
-These will be deemed EXTRAORDINARY.
+- In SPECIAL cases, Council can approve road closures in less time.
+These circumstances will be deemed EXTRAORDINARY.

 What events are included?